Impact of the COVID-19 pandemic on the Catholic Church: Commentary on vaccine

 On February 26, 2021, the Archdiocese of New Orleans issued a statement calling the Janssen COVID-19 vaccine "morally compromised," as it uses an abortion-derived cell line in vaccine production.
-According to The Washington Post, the Catholic Church have embraced the COVID-19 vaccines, and that "Catholic religious leaders across the United States are supporting coronavirus vaccination".
+According to The Washington Post, the Catholic Church embraced COVID-19 vaccines, and "Catholic religious leaders across the United States are supporting coronavirus vaccination".
 On January 10, 2022, Pope Francis issued a statement on COVID-19 vaccines.
 He stated that COVID-19 vaccination was a "moral obligation" and denounced "how people had been swayed by 'baseless information' to refuse one of the most effective measures to save lives".

 Impact on finances

 The 2020 fiscal report for the Vatican showed a decrease in revenue of about 50%, but the Institute for the Works of Religion contributed more income.
 Expenses were reduced by $3.88 million.
 The Vatican also planned to increase their liquid capital in response to market uncertainty in order to avoid selling Church assets in unfavorable market conditions.